mkrull/Mojolicious-Command-generate-bootstrap_app/README.md

     script/migrate install
     script/migrate populate

-Will initialize the database according to the config.yml with the data from share/fixtures.
+Prepare generates the SQL files needed, install actually creates the database schema and populate will populate the database with the data from share/fixtures.
 So edit those to customize the default user.

 If you do not have and do not want DBIx::Class::Migrate you can initialize the database with:

     script/migrate --init